How Clear Aligner Works

 The aligners are very clear, most of the people don’t even notice them.
 Each and every single aligner is applicable light pressure to a particular tooth, pushing them closer to the specified position.
 Let’s take a good look at how this functions.
-Each tooth is surrounded a periodontal ligament.
-This ligament is surrounded by fluid and tiny fibres that link up the teeth to the surrounding bone fragments.
+Each tooth is surrounded by a periodontal ligament.
+This ligament is surrounded by fluid and tiny fibers that link up the teeth to the surrounding bone fragments.

-The pressure from your aligner squeezes the blood vessels on a single part of ligament and dilates them on the other.
+The pressure from your aligner squeezes the blood vessels on a single part of the ligament and dilates them on the other.
 After 8 hours of sustained pressure, the compressed ligament responds to this stress by producing enzymes and chemical messengers.
-After one of pressure, those chemicals begin to stimulate the production of bone cells called Osteoclasts and Osteoblasts.
+After one of the pressure, those chemicals begin to stimulate the production of bone cells called Osteoclasts and Osteoblasts.
 Osteoclasts break down the bone near the compressed ligament.

 Contact Us ;